nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons with parameters e.g. by name, by tag
+1. User requests to list students with parameters e.g. by name, by tag
-2. ConTActs displays the list of persons
+2. ConTActs displays the list of students

     Use case ends.